Economy of Texas: Tourism

 Texas has a large tourism industry.
+With a record 62 million travelers and gaining $97.5 billion dollar from tourism in 2024.
 The state tourism slogan is "Texas: It's like a whole other country."
-Tourists might enjoy San Antonio and El Paso's Hispanic culture, or Fort Worth western attractions.
-Galveston, Corpus Christi, and Padre Island are some of the popular Texas resort areas located on the Gulf of Mexico.
-Houston is Texas's leading convention city along with its Southern culture.
-Dallas is also one of the nation's leading convention cities as well as San Antonio.
+Tourists may partake in San Antonio and El Paso's Hispanic culture, or in Fort Worth's western attractions.
+Galveston, Corpus Christi, and Padre Island are some of the popular resort areas located on the Gulf of Mexico.
+Houston is the leading convention city in Texas, characterized by its Southern culture.
+Dallas and San Antonio are also among the nation's leading convention cities.
 Professional and college sports are dominant in both Dallas and Houston.

 Entertainment

 Texas is a top filmmaking state.
 Austin is now one of the leading filmmaking locations in the country.
 The exteriors for the popular soap opera Dallas were filmed on Southfork Ranch, a location at Parker, Texas.
 From 1995 to 2004, more than $2.75 billion was spent in Texas for film and television production.

 The Texas Film Commission was founded for free services to filmmakers, from location research to traveling.
 Also many Hollywood studios are relocating parts of their production divisions to the Austin, Houston, and Dallas areas.

 The media conglomerate iHeartMedia is based in San Antonio, Texas.
 Video game developers Robot Entertainment, Gearbox Software, and 3D Realms are based in the Dallas Fort Worth area, while Retro Studios, Armature Studio, and Ghostfire Games are based in Austin.
 Cinemark Theatres which is one of the largest movie theater chains is also based in the Dallas Fort Worth area.